Skip to main content

 Schedule inheritance and prolongation

-To set up a schedule for the next year, you can use the schedule inheritance.
-Create a child schedule via the Related Lists area on the Schedule form.
+To set up a schedule for the next year, you can use the schedule inheritance functionality.
+To do so, create a child schedule via the Related Lists area on the Schedule form.

 The schedule prolongation involves SLA indication setup that should be performed seamlessly between two years.
 If the calculations of the indications begin at the end of the year, it can only expire the following year.
 Therefore it is risky to change the schedule in indicator records, based on which the calculation is performed.